AT 65°N · EACH SEASON HAS ITS OWN PACE

 Autumn is our contemplative season.
 Temperatures drop from 10 °C in early September to -5 °C in late October.
 The first frosts come quickly, night returns.

-The boreal forests turn yellow, orange and red — the Swedes call it höstfärger, the Finns ruska.
-For two to three weeks, it's the peak of colour.
-The birches glow.
+The boreal forests paint themselves in yellow, orange and red — the Swedes call it höstfärger, the Finns ruska.
+For two to three weeks, it's peak color.
+The birches shine.

-Dog hiking comes back into its own on firm trails, free of spring's mud.
-And the first northern lights are possible from September onwards, as soon as the night returns enough.
+Dog sledding reclaims the firm trails, without spring's mud.
+And the first auroras are possible from September onwards, as soon as the night returns in full.

 Which season for your dog?